 All years listed here are exemplary vintages, but those in green with underlining are the cream of the crop, “classic” years that you should consider the very best on the market.
 (Why green and underlined?
 So you can tell the difference whether you use a color or black & white printer.)

-This list is mostly updated to account for the 2006 vintage.
-Check back next October to see the updates for 2007!
+This list is mostly updated to account for the 2007 vintage and a few 2008s based on early samples.
+Check back next October for the next update!